Detect risks with Azure AD Identity Protection policies

 Previously, your retail company's IT team didn't have security skills in-house and had to hire external contractors to protect identities.
 Your manager wants to avoid the same situation going forward.
 Your company needs to be able to respond to threats in a controlled and more cost-effective manner without weakening security.

-You've been asked to investigate how identity risks are detected in Azure AD Identity Protection.
+You've been asked to investigate how identity risks are detected in Microsoft Entra ID Protection.
 You've been asked to look into risk policies and how to use them.

-In this unit, you'll investigate what risk policies are.
-You'll also learn what each type of risk policy is used for, and how to configure and enable them.
-Then, you'll see what the user experience is like for each risk policy type.
+In this unit, you investigate what risk policies are.
+You also learn what each type of risk policy is used for, and how to configure and enable them.
+Then, you see what the user experience is like for each risk policy type.

 What is a risk policy?

 You can configure a risk policy to decide how you want Identity Protection to respond to a particular type of risk.
 Do you want to block or allow access?
-Do you want to make users go through additional authentication before you allow access?
+Do you want to make users go through more authentication before you allow access?
 Risk policies help you respond to risks rapidly.
-Your company can leverage risk policies, and avoid hiring external contractors to handle identity-based risks.
+Your company can apply risk policies, and avoid hiring external contractors to handle identity-based risks.

-Different risk policies are available based on the type of identity risk.
+Based on the type of identity risk, different risk policies are available.
 You can use a sign-in risk policy or a user risk policy.

 Sign-in risk policy

 A sign-in risk policy scrutinizes every sign-in and gives it a risk score.
-This score indicates the probability that the sign-in was attempted by the person whose credentials are used.
+This score indicates the probability that the person whose credentials are used is actually the one attempting to sign-in.
 You can decide which level of risk is acceptable by choosing a threshold of low, medium, or high.
-Based on the risk level, you'll choose whether to allow access, automatically block, or allow access only after additional requirements are met.
+Based on the risk level, you'll choose whether to allow access, automatically block, or allow access only after other requirements are met.
 For example, users might be asked to go through multifactor authentication to remediate detected risks that are considered to be at the medium level.
 Users could be blocked entirely if the risk is considered high.

-Make sure users are already registered for Azure AD Multi-Factor Authentication before you apply this policy.
+Make sure users are already registered for Microsoft Entra multifactor authentication before you apply this policy.

 After a sign-in risk is identified, the user is asked to take action to remediate the risk.
 They're told what triggered the risk and what they need to provide to resolve the issue.
 For example, the user might see this notification: